GridTools/gt4py/docs/functional/QuickstartGuide.md

 print("0th adjacent cell's value: {}".format(np.asarray(result_edge_values)))
 ```

-The results should be the following:
+After running the code, we should see the following values assigned to the edges:

 ![nearest_cell_values](connectivity_edge_0th_cell.svg)

 +++

-#### Get the average of the two cells adjacent to an edge
+#### Get the sum of the two cells adjacent to edges

+This is very similar to the previous example, but instead of getting value of the 0th cell neighbor of an edge, we are going to sum all the neighboring cells.
+This is done by replacing the `E2C[0]` accessor by a `neighbor_sum` operation on the `E2C` field offset.

 ```{code-cell} ipython3
 @field_operator